-If you want to find practical advice on how to become a great supervisor, this article can help you get started.
-And if you are looking ways to improve your supervisory skills, I recommend you look into these courses for supervisors.
+If you are looking for ways to improve your supervisory skills, I recommend you look into these courses for supervisors.

 What is supervision?

-Supervision is a process that involves a supervisor engaging, monitoring, and interacting with direct reports to ensure effective delivery of work.
-A supervisor is has authority over direct reports and is accountable to their results.
+Supervision refers to the action, activities, and process that involve a supervisor engaging, monitoring, and interacting with direct reports to ensure the effective delivery of work.
+A supervisor has authority over direct reports and is accountable for their results.

 The purpose of supervision is to monitor tasks, balance workload, solve problems, resolve conflict, and guide directs in dealing with complex situations.